Beariish/bolt/README.md

 * **[Bolt performance](https://github.com/Beariish/bolt/blob/main/doc/Bolt%20Performance.md)**
 * **[Notable Bolt users](https://github.com/Beariish/bolt/blob/main/doc/Bolt%20Users.md)**

+## Dependencies
+Bolt only depends on the C standard library as well as `libm`.
+Some standard library modules include things like file and system IO, but these can be disabled easily.
+By default, Bolt sets up an environment that uses `malloc`/`realloc`/`free`, but this is also easy to configure.

 ## Building
 Bolt currently only builds on x64.
 32-bit architectures are explicitly not supported, arm and riscv are untested.
 Running `cmake` in the root directory of the project will generate a static library for the language, as well as the CLI tool.